vidursad/Grocery_management_fullstack_app/README.md

-It will be 3 tier application,
+It is 3 tier application,

 Front end  :  UI is written in HTML/CSS/Javascript/Bootstrap